 ANUBIS, the Jackel-Headed God

-Ah, Anubis, the jackal-headed god of ancient Egypt....sure bears a striking resemblance to someone I know when dressed in his Friday the 13th finest...
+Ah, Anubis, the jackal-headed god of ancient Egypt....sure bears a striking resemblance to my little Italian Greyhound Zephyr when he strikes a certain pose.

 Anubis was often depicted as a black jackal-headed man or dog.
-He was the guardian of the cemetaries.
-Because jackals could be seen hanging around the cemetaries, the ancient Egyptians began to believe in a connection between animals and the dead.
-Other dogs were also associated with this god (thank Tutankamun...I would have hated to have to break THAT news to Zephyr) and domesticated dogs were often buried as sacred animals in the catacombs.
+He was the guardian of the cemeteries.
+Because jackals could be seen hanging around the cemeteries, the ancient Egyptians began to believe in a connection between animals and the dead.
+Other dogs were also associated with this god and domesticated dogs were often buried as sacred animals in the catacombs.

 Anubis or Zephyr?
 That is the Question...